-Stouffer said he looks forward to finishing his two-year plan to provide fiber-optic cable to his core area and will look to expand to other areas.
+Stouffer said he looks forward to finishing his two-year plan to provide a fiber-optic cable to his core area and will look to expand to other areas.

 “Fiber to homes is a significant investment,” he said, adding it’s worth it to not have to worry about outages due to weather.
 “It future proofs our network.
 Once you have the fiber-optic cable in the ground, you don’t have storm damage anymore.”

 Wisper’s remote offices will remain in Neosho and Joplin, according to the company.
-Now with a staff of 56, Wisper is considered a leader in the wireless industry because of its problem solving, customer service and experienced employees.
+Now with a staff of 56, Wisper is considered a leader in the wireless industry because of its problem solving, customer service, and experienced employees.

 “This is a huge opportunity for Wisper,” CEO Nathan Stooke said.
 “Wisper plans to upgrade the current Stouffer network to Wisper standards and hopes to offer faster speeds in the future.”

 Wisper is an Internet service provider serving residential and business customers in rural and metropolitan communities.
-It offers Internet, VoIP and a variety of custom solutions.
+It offers Internet, VoIP, and a variety of custom solutions.
 Recently named one of the 50 fastest-growing companies in St. Louis, it prides itself on a 96 percent customer satisfaction rating.